Gunwalloe

 Gunwalloe (/gʌnˈwɒləʊ/ Pluw Wynnwalow) is a coastal civil parish in Cornwall, England, United Kingdom.
 It is situated on the Lizard Peninsula 3 mi south of Helston and partly contains The Loe, the largest natural freshwater lake in Cornwall.
 The parish population including Berepper at the 2011 census was 219.
 The hamlets in the parish are Chyanvounder, Berepper and Chyvarloe.
 To the east are the Halzephron cliffs (the site of many graves of shipwrecked sailors and soldiers) and further east the parish church.

-Gunwalloe lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
+Gunwalloe lies within the Cornwall National Landscape (AONB).
 Almost a third of Cornwall has AONB designation, with the same status and protection as a National Park.

 History

 Gunwalloe is considered to be the first entry for Cornwall in the Domesday Book, given that the King's manor of Winnianton is the first listing, which at the time of writing was the head manor in the hundred of Kerrier.
 The parish church was originally a manorial church of this manor but in the 13th century it became a chapelry of Breage.
 The Church of Saint Winwaloe was rebuilt in the 14th to 15th century but the tower (a separate older building which belonged to the earlier church) is perhaps 13th century.

 Gunwalloe's pilchard seine fishery was auctioned on 19 January 1884 and bought for £53 by Mr James Trehair.
 Items for sale included the Good Templar stop seine, a tuck seine, a seine boat, a cock boat, anchors, warps, ropes and tarpaulins.

 Gunwalloe village once belonged to the family of Penrose (of Penrose, Cornwall) but was sold; some property was sold to sitting tenants and other property to the National Trust.